nusalendra/nusalendra/README.md

 Hi, I’m nusalendra.
 - I'm a Junior Web Developer.
 - Current Programming language is PHP and Javascript.
-- Love working on building web apps using Laravel and NextJS frameworks.
+- Love working on building web apps using Laravel and ReactJS frameworks.
 - I am 22 years old and still passionate about learning.

 <!---